rivernews/djangorest-angularcli-eb/README.md

 *this will start deploying to eb for the very first time.*

 - From now on, do your work, commit git, then do `eb deploy`

+### Deploy with no database and model

+This is a simplify/skipped version of previous section.
+For details on each step you can refer to previous section [Deploy by creating new database](#deploy-by-creating-new-database)

+- secure `requirements.txt`
+- go to subfolder for django backend, `eb init`, fill in all info.
+- edit local `python.config` without including migrate command under `container_commands:`
+- double check django settings you have `www` in `STATIC_ROOT`
+- `eb create --scale 1`
+- test your deployed website!
+- from now on, do git add commit push, then `eb deploy`

 ### Connect to database on Amazon RDS from GUI Client or Heroku